aws-samples/serverless-patterns/lambda-durable-testing-typescript-sam/README.md

-# Testing AWS Lambda Durable Functions in TypeScript
+# Testing AWS Lambda durable functions in TypeScript

-This pattern demonstrates comprehensive testing strategies for AWS Lambda Durable Functions using the Durable Execution SDK testing library.
+This pattern demonstrates comprehensive testing strategies for AWS Lambda durable functions using the Durable Execution SDK testing library.
 It covers local testing, cloud integration testing, and best practices for testing long-running workflows.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/lambda-durable-testing-typescript-sam